solodev/aws/pages/solodev-cms-enterprise-opsworks.md

 ﻿<a href="https://aws.amazon.com/marketplace/pp/B01LXZKO21?qid=1534773581495&sr=0-1&ref_=srh_res_product_title"><img src="images/Solodev_Lite_Header.jpg"/></a>

-# Solodev DCX Enterprise Edition for AWS OpsWorks
+# Solodev DCX Enterprise Edition
 Climb aboard the Solodev DCX Enterprise and warp speed ahead with a highly available, full redundant archiecture managed by AWS OpsWorks.
 With AWS, there's no need to spend time and money maintaining servers and data centers.
 Quickly and easily deploy Solodev Enterprise to build a website, portal, or applications that can handle virtually any amount of traffic, leveraging multiple geographic data centers for unmatched redundancy, security, and scalability.
 All available on-demand in the <a href="https://aws.amazon.com/marketplace/pp/B01LXZKO21?qid=1534773581495&sr=0-1&ref_=srh_res_product_title">AWS Marketplace</a>.

 ## Overview